YCChenVictor/blog-frontend/_posts/music/Guitar/one_string.md

 skip (going to fill it)

-2. use the constructed foundation and write melody on it
+2. use the constructed foundation and write melodies on it
+3. document them

+I need ways to document them, so I need more knowledge about music theory

 ## What